-Blogs can be as detailed or broad as you want—my most valuable suggestion here is to think about the kinds of readers who will be visiting your site and do your best to tailor the content you create around their wants and desires.
+Blogs can be as detailed or broad as you want—my most valuable suggestion here is to think about the kinds of readers who will visit your site and do your best to tailor the content you create around their wants and desires.

 For example, you might love to travel and take pictures of exotic locales.
 You might also write instructional manuals for using modern digital cameras.
-Your author website will, of course, need to appeal to photographers, but that does not mean your blog should be a travelogue of your adventures.
-If this isn’t the material that appeals to your audience, you may actually drive them away from your site!
+Your author website will need to appeal to photographers, but that does not mean your blog should be a travelogue of your adventures.
+If this isn’t the material that appeals to your audience, you may drive them away from your site!

 Your book needs to be the material and content you want to write.
 The website needs to be the content your readers want to read.
 The difference is very fine, but recognizing and creating content around the wants of your readers will have positive results in your website traffic.

-Instead, you’ll need to determine for yourself how to plan your blog.
-Here’s some great advice from marketing guru Neil Patel about how to find the “sweet spot” when it comes to posting frequency.
+Instead, you must determine for yourself how to plan your blog.
+Here’s some great advice from marketing guru Neil Patel about how to find the “sweet spot” for posting frequency.
 My comment would be only to be consistent with whatever schedule you set and to do your best to give your readers (even if there are only a handful) high-quality content.